grafana/mimir/docs/sources/operators-guide/deploy-grafana-mimir/migrate-to-unified-proxy-deployment/_index.md

 ## Before you begin

-Make sure that the version of the `mimir-distributed` Helm chart that you have installed is 4.0.0 or higher.
+Make sure that the version of the `mimir-distributed` Helm chart that you have installed is `4.0.0` or higher.

 ## Procedure

-1. Scale out the `gateway` deployment
+1. Scale out the `gateway` deployment:

-   1. Change your Helm values file to enable the `gateway` and increase its replicas.
-Set the number of replicas of the gateway Deployment to the number of replicas that NGINX are running with.
-For example, if you have deployed 10 NGINX replicas, then add the following to your Helm values file `custom.yaml`:
+   1. Change your Helm chart values file to enable the `gateway` and increase its replicas:

+      1. Set the number of replicas of the gateway Deployment to the number of replicas that NGINX is running with.

+      For example, if you have deployed 10 NGINX replicas, then add the following configuration to your Helm chart values file `custom.yaml`:

       ```yaml
       gateway: